nvjob/viking-village-nvjob-sky-water-stc/README.md

 Designed by #NVJOB Nicholas Veselov - https://nvjob.github.io

 ### License
-MIT License (#NVJOB Assets) - https://nvjob.github.io/mit-license <br>
+#NVJOB Assets - MIT License (https://nvjob.github.io/mit-license)<br/>
-Viking Village - Unity Assets
+Viking Village - It is intended for use in non-commercial content for educational purposes only.
+An asset cannot be resold (https://unity3d.com/unity/faq).

 ### Donate
 Help for this project - https://nvjob.github.io/donate